brsordk/Optimization_RM/README.md

 ## 📩 Contact

-baris.ordek@unibg.it
-For academic collaborations or questions, feel free to open an issue or reach out to the authors.******
+For academic collaborations or questions, feel free to open an issue or reach out to the authors.
 ---

 ### ▶️ Run the Optimization